 Tomas Nido, C

 Jake Marisnick, OF

-That leaves one spot that really needs to go to an outfielder who can handle center field, which Garcia cannot do.
+That leaves one spot that really needs to go to an outfielder who can handle center field.

-A look at the free agent market for potential backups shows slim pickings, meaning the return of Jake Marisnick -- an elite defender with some pop to pair with Bradley -- makes the most sense.
+A look at the free agent market for potential backups shows slim pickings, meaning the return of Jake Marisnick -- an elite defender -- makes the most sense.